+HCV ATTRIBUTE Species at Risk - Ha bitat and Population

+OPERATIONAL MONITORING PROGRAM

+MANAGEMENT Maintain and/or enl nance Canada Lynx habitat

+OBJECTIVE

-HCV ATTRIBUTE Species at Risk - Ha bitat and Population OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain and/or enhance Canada Lynx habitat INDICATOR Reserve stand structure in lynx bog buffers within harvest areas located throughout the Cape Breton Lynx Range MONITORING/REP FREQUENCY Annual ORTING MONITORING STRATEGY Habitat management requirements are implemented through the DNRR approval process Ailliuul for Crown lands.
+INDICATOR Reserve stand structure in lynx bog buffers within harvest areas located

+throughout the Cap e Breton Lynx Range

+MONITORING/REP ORTING MONITORING STRATEGY

+FREQUENCY In this control of the second

+Ammund Habitat management requirements are

+Annual implemented through the DNRR approval process

+for Crown lands.
 Monitor implementation of stand structure reserve using TFM.
+Verify annually that

+special management practices are still current

+and/or make operational changes as needed.

+and/or make operational changes as needed.

+DATA SOURCES COST AND DIFFICULTY

+The Forest Manager (TFM); PHP & Low to Moderate - Dependant on PHP's required

+DNRR field audits level of involvement

+LONG-TERM STRATEGIC MONITORING PROGRAM

+MANAGEMENT Canada Lynx population recovery

+OBJECTIVE

+INDICATOR Population estimates / use of treed bog leave areas

+MONITORING STRATEGY

+DNDD is used a with a few and dation in contame and at all the balling and a few and a

-Verify annually that special management practices are still current and/or make operational changes as needed.
-DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM); PHP & DNRR field audits Low to Moderate - Dependant on PHP's required level of involvement LONG-TERM STRATEGIC MONITORING PROGRAM MANAGEMENT OBJECTIVE Canada Lynx population recovery INDICATOR Population estimates / use of treed bog leave areas MONITORING STRATEGY DNRR is responsible for population inventory and studying habitat use.
-A joint project between DNRR and Acadian University is assessing the efficacy of the 100-meter treed bog buffers.
+DNRR is responsible for population inventory and studying habitat use.
+A joint project between DNRR and Acadian University is assessing the efficacy of the 100-meter treed bog

+buffers.
 The project began in January 2011 and ended in 2015.

-DATA SOURCES Canada Lynx Recovery Team COST AND DIFFICULTY
+DATA SOURCES COST AND DIFFICULTY

+Canada Lynx Recovery Team